Difflugia-lebes

 Basionym: Difflugia urceolata var. lebes Penard, 1893

-Diagnosis: Shell spherical with neck.
-Neck sometimes indistinct, aperture large and entire.
-Shell very fragile, covered with siliceous flattened particles.
+Diagnosis: Shell spherical with a neck.
+Neck sometimes indistinct; aperture large and entire.
+Shell very fragile, covered with flattened siliceous particles.
 Collar straight, rarely recurved (= var. elongata Penard).
 Sometimes more than 100 nuclei.

-Habitat: Freshwater, feeding on large diatoms.
-In the ooze at the bottom of lakes and ponds.
+Ecology: Freshwater; feeding on large diatoms.
+Occurs in the ooze at the bottom of lakes and ponds.

 Geographical distribution: Europe.

-Remarks: Though Penard mentions this a very large species, specimens in one of his stained slides (see below) are not larger than 279 µm.
-I’m not sure if this is a true species.
-What is the difference with with tests of D. urceolata with a less developed collar?
+Remarks: Although Penard mentions this as a very large species, specimens in one of his stained slides (see below) are not larger than 279 µm.
+I am not sure whether this is a true species.
+What is the difference from tests of D. urceolata with a less developed collar

 Varieties: